Table of Contents

 3. Track With Workstatus

-Workstatus is a field service management software that includes GPS tracking capabilities, clock in app with GPS and is available as a lightweight and secure app.
+Workstatus is a field service management software that includes GPS tracking capabilities, a clock-in app with GPS and is available as a lightweight and secure app.
 Your workforce just needs to download the Workstatus app to its phones.

 This will let you: